|

 Building

-with a square tower.
-In 1792 the Earl Bishop of Derry sponsored a stone spire to be built
+built c1788 with a square tower.
+In 1792 the Earl Bishop of Derry sponsored a stone spire to

 shingles, these being replaced with Bangor Blue slates sometime in the mid